-Whether or not an ear infection has been treated with antibiotics, the fluid in the space behind the ear drum may stay around for weeks.
-However, the fluid usually clears up in 80 percent of children within 12 weeks.
-When there is fluid in the space behind the ear drum for more than a couple of weeks, this is called glue ear.
+After an ear infection, the fluid in the middle ear may stay around for weeks.
+This can happen even if your child has had antibiotics.
+The fluid clears up in 8 out of 10 children within 12 weeks.
+When there is still fluid for more than a couple of weeks, this is called glue ear.

 Why is glue ear a problem?

 For children to hear normally, their middle ear needs to be full of air.
 When there is fluid instead of air, it is harder for the ear drum to vibrate and carry the noise vibrations to the inner ear.
 This makes it harder for your child to hear.
 If both ears contain fluid, your child's hearing can be significantly reduced.
 Young children who have hearing loss for long periods can have problems with their speech and language development.